aleph1/simple-observable-proxy/README.md

 # Simple Observable Proxy
-Simple observable proxies for JavaScript, using requestAnimationFrame to defer callbacks and notify of changes.
-Observables can be shallow or deep objects or arrays, and all manipulation of objects (adding, editing, or deleting keys) and arrays (direct modification using \[\], methods, or changing length) is detected.
-Includes options for revocable proxies.

-Simple Observable Proxy is intended to be a very small library (less than 600 bytes gzipped), that serves to notify that a proxy has changed, but does not report on specific differences between current and prior state.
+Simple observable proxies for JavaScript, allowing observation of Array and Object.
+All manipulation of objects (adding, editing, or deleting keys) and arrays (direct modification using \[\], methods, or changing length) is detected.
+Multiple observers can be created per observable, and they will be sent a signal on requestAnimationFrame that the observable has changed.
+Since Simple Observable Proxy is intended to be a very small library (it’s less than 600 bytes gzipped), it does not report on specific differences between the current and prior state of the observed object or array.

 ## Installation

 Node
 ```
-$ npm install simple-observable-proxy
+npm install simple-observable-proxy
 ```

 Browser